Noah Monteiro

 Noah Pereira Monteiro (/pt/; born 23 November 2009) is a Portuguese racing driver who competes in the F4 Spanish Championship for Campos Racing.

-Born and raised in Coimbra, Monteiro is the son of former Formula One driver Tiago Monteiro and model Diana Pereira.
-He began competitive kart racing aged seven, winning several national titles before graduating to junior formulae in 2025.
+Born in Coimbra, Monteiro is the son of former Formula One driver Tiago Monteiro and model Diana Pereira.
+He began competitive kart racing aged seven, winning several national titles and achieving podiums in the European Championship before graduating to junior formulae in 2025.
+After finishing eighth in Spanish F4 that year, he took his maiden F4 title in the Eurocup-4 Spanish Winter Championship.